taybenca/CV/README.md

 A Software Engineer student passionate about front-end web development.

-I have been learning how to use the command line and Ruby for the past four weeks at Makers Academy.
+I have been learning how to use Ruby and JavaScript to write web applications for the past eight weeks at Makers Academy.

-My goal for the next three months is to be able to write a tested and reusable, clean code using JavaScript and TypeScript.
+My goal for the next three months is to be able to write a tested and reusable, clean code to collaborate on significant projects.
 ****

 <div>